Committee on Rules of Evidence

 Established on September 8, 1998, the committee is successor to the Ad Hoc Committee on Evidence, which was appointed by the Supreme Court in 1994 to develop a comprehensive code of evidence for the court's consideration.
 After an extensive public comment period and subsequent revisions, the Ad Hoc Committee's final proposal was adopted by the Supreme Court on May 8, 1998 as the Pennsylvania Rules of Evidence, effective October 1, 1998.

-Committee appointments are for three years with possible reappointment for a second three-year term.
+Committee appointments are typically for six-year terms.
 In special circumstances the Supreme Court may extend or reduce the term of an appointment.
 Members of this committee are appointed by the Supreme Court and are knowledgeable about the Pennsylvania Rules of Evidence and possess trial court experience.
-The Committee on Rules of Evidence has nine voting members.

 * Click on names or titles to see Appointment Orders with dates of term.

 Hon.
 Wendy G. Rothstein

 Veronica L. Morrison, Esq.